Alternative: Single-user builds

 These only have to be extracted and can be run directly with the file “cin”.
 Using this method, multiple versions of Cinelerra-GG can be tested without deleting previous ones.
 An example: If you run into problems, you can run the old version again until there is a fix available.

-AV Linux is a downloadable/installable shared snapshot ISO image based on Debian.
+AV Linux is a downloadable/installable shared snapshot ISO image based on MX Linux.
 It provides the user an easy method to get an Audio and Video production workstation without the hassle of trying to find and install all of the usual components themselves.
 Of course, it includes Cinelerra-GG!

 You can read all about it and download AVLinux AVLinux Download.